DasariMahendra/Java-OOPs-Projects/BankSystem/README.md

-# Bank System
+# 🏦 Java Bank System Console Application

-This is a Java-based banking system that allows users to create accounts, deposit and withdraw funds, and view account balances.
+A simple **Java-based Banking System** that allows users to manage accounts, deposit and withdraw funds, and check balances through a console interface.

+---

-## Features:
+## ✨ Features

+- 🧾 **Account Creation**
-• **Account Creation:** Users can create two types of accounts: Savings Account and Current Account.
+  Create two types of accounts:

-• **Deposit Amount:** Users can deposit funds into their accounts.

-• **Withdrawal Amount:** Users can withdraw funds from their accounts, subject to account-specific limits.
+  - **Savings Account**
+  - **Current Account**

+- 💰 **Deposit Amount**
+  Deposit funds into any existing account.

+- 💸 **Withdraw Amount**
+  Withdraw funds with appropriate checks and limits.

+- 📊 **Display Balance**
-• **Display Balance:** Users can view the current balance of their accounts.
+  View the current balance of your account.

+- ❌ **Exit Application**
+  Exit the application cleanly.

+---

-## Usage:
+## 🧑‍💻 Usage

-When you run the application, you will see the following menu options:
+Once you run the application, you'll be prompted with the following **menu options**:

-• **Create Account:** Allows the user to create a new account.

-• **Deposit Amount:** Allows the user to deposit funds into an existing account.

-• **Withdraw Amount:** Allows the user to withdraw funds from an existing account.

-• **Display Balance:** Allows the user to view the current balance of an existing account.

-• **Exit:** Exits the application.

-## Classes:
-The project consists of the following Java files:

-• **Account.java:** This is an abstract class that defines the basic properties and methods common to all types of accounts.

-• **CurrentAccount.java:** This class extends the Account class and represents a Current Account.

-• **SavingsAccount.java:** This class extends the Account class and represents a Savings Account.

-• **Main.java:** This is the main entry point of the application, which handles the user interface and interacts with the account-related classes.
+1.Create Account

+2.Deposit Amount

+3.Withdraw Amount

+4.Display Balance

+5.Exit